About

 2023 - Game Changers, group show, The Riverhouse, Richmond, London

-2023 - Movements That Matter, group show BHM, CasilART, London
+2023 - Movements That Matter, group show BHM, CasildART, London

 2023 - Art Unlimited Open, Bridport Art Centre, Bridport, Dorset